Paul Robeson Mural

 - 1958 Carnegie Hall Recital

 - 1958 (Kent v.
-Dulles) Supreme Court rules that travel is inherent in the Constitutional right to Liberty and forces the US State Department to reinstate passport.
+Dulles) Supreme Court rules that the right to travel is inherent in the "right to liberty" and forces the US State Department to reinstate passport.

 - 1958 Publishes the autobiography Here I Stand

 - 1959 Last performance of Othello, Stratford on Avon, England (theater)